While everything looks smooth front of house, at the back end of the hotel, things are a little more complex.

 If your strategy is to gain 100% occupancy, last minute offers are a good idea.

-We work with independant hotel owners to implement simple, yet powerful pricing strategies, which consistently maintains above 90% occupancy, generates more revenue and increases direct bookings by up to 50% within the first year.
+We work with independent hotel owners to implement simple, yet powerful pricing strategies, which consistently maintains above 90% occupancy, generates more revenue and increases direct bookings by up to 50% within the first year.